 Things to do at Black Rock

 Black Rock is a popular Melbourne suburb that spans along Port Phillip Bay.
-Only 18 kilometres south-east from the Melbourne CBD and home to roughly 7 thousand residents. local attractions include Black rock Beach, Black Rock Gardens, the stunning Red Bluff cliffs offer great photo opportunities on sunrise and sunset and of course the HMAS Cerberus ship wreckage an 1870s battleship that sunk in 1926.
+Only 18 kilometers south-east of the Melbourne CBD and home to roughly 7 thousand residents. local attractions include Black rock Beach, Black Rock Gardens, the stunning Red Bluff cliffs that offer great photo opportunities at sunrise and sunset, and of course the HMAS Cerberus ship wreckage an 1870s battleship that sunk in 1926.
 This area is named Half Moon Bay for its crescent shape which is very noticeable from an aerial view.
 There is also the Black Rock clock tower and life-saving club.
-This is a popular destination for the family to enjoy the beach, walking, cycling and a vast array of playgrounds, cafes and boutique shops in a vibrant township.
-The bayside coastal arts trail is a great 17-kilometre walking track that passes through Black rock.
+This is a popular destination for the family to enjoy the beach, walking, cycling, and a vast array of playgrounds, cafes, and boutique shops in a vibrant township.
+The bayside coastal arts trail is a great 17-kilometer walking track that passes through Black rock.

 Nearby are public toilets and adequate parking along the entrance but do note parking is paid for and quite expensive.
-Jumping off the pier is prohibited due to very shallow water and close by structure and rocks.
+Jumping off the pier is prohibited due to the very shallow water and close by structures and rocks.

 Fishing at Black Rock Jetty

-The area is surrounded by weedy vegetation which makes it productive grounds for squid, whiting and garfish.
-King George whiting are a very common catch here in the warmer months and during the night.
-Look for clearings amongst the reef which are spots which whiting will often reside.
-Pipis on a running sinker or paternoster rig will be very productive during the right time.
+The area is surrounded by weedy vegetation which makes it productive grounds for squid, whiting, and garfish.
+King George whiting is a very common catch here in the warmer months and during the night.
+Look for clearings amongst the reef which are spots where whiting will often reside.
+Pipis on a running sinker or paternoster rig will be very productive at the right time.
 For Garfish good bait options for this will include glassies, silverfish, maggots or small pieces of pilchard or chicken.
 For garfish a light and sensitive rod are essential.
 Ideally, an 8-foot fishing rod with a 1-3 kilo rod with a 2000 reel spooled with 4-pound line is ideal.
-Then suspending your baits from a float and hook small enough to fit in a gars mouth.
+Then suspending your baits from a float and hook them small enough to fit in a gars mouth.

-If your fishing with baits than we would highly recommend using, squid strips, pilchards, blue bait, silver whiting, raw chicken, and mussels.
+If you fish with baits then we would highly recommend using, squid strips, pilchards, blue bait, silver whiting, raw chicken, and mussels.
 We have found paternoster rigs with a strong line to work the best in this area.
-This area is rocky and very snaggy so casting out a fair distance is key to get your baits in the prime location.
-We would recommend a medium weight long casting fishing rod between 7 to 10 foot.
+This area is rocky and very snaggy so casting out a fair distance is key to getting your baits in the prime location.
+We would recommend a medium-weight long casting fishing rod between 7 to 10 feet.
 You’re also likely to catch many small pinkies and flathead so you don’t want to fish too heavy but need to be prepared for the odd large snapper.
 Often I will use a running sinker rig to a swivel and 50cm of strong leader finished with a full pilchard or squid head to try and entice a snapper.
 If you chasing pinkies then a paternoster rig with raw chicken breast will fish very well.

-Want to make your own snapper rigs than watch this video which will walk you through step by step.
+Want to make your own snapper rigs then watch this video which will walk you through step by step.

 Baits Black Rock Jetty